Dynastes tityus: Distribution

-Three of the 6 species of Dynastes found in the Americas occur in the United States or Mexico.
-While D. tityus inhabits the eastern United States, Dynastes grantii (the western Hercules beetle) live at higher elevations in Arizona and Utah, with Dynastes hyllus found as far north as Tamaulipas, Mexico.
-D. tityus and D. grantii are very similar, and it is possible to interbreed them and produce viable hybrids.
+The larvae of eastern Hercules beetles live in decaying wood.
+They prefer to reside and develop within the large cavity at or near the bases of the tree through which they can tunnel into the soil.
+The adults are observed to live in the vegetation and under moist leaf-litter.
+The fallen leaves and logs can protect the beetle from predation risks.
+They are also found to live on ash trees where the trees help them attract and locate mates.

-Ecology and life cycle
+Life history

 Mating can last up to 50 minutes in D. tityus.
 Subsequent batches of eggs are oviposited in the same site until its resources are exhausted.
 The larvae are large C-shaped grubs with white bodies and chewing mouthparts, which feed on decaying wood and litter within rotten trees and produce distinctive rectangular fecal pellets about 10 mm long.
 After 12–18 months, the larvae pupate in late summer.
 Adults remain underground through the winter, initially remaining in their pupal cell.
 They emerge in the summer and live for 6–8 months.
 The adults' diet is not well known, but they have been observed lapping up the sap of ash trees.